vikas0809/Pewlett-Hackard-Analysis/README.md

 ## What are we Creating

 This new assignment consists of two technical analysis deliverables and a written report.
 We did analysis and divided the report into two deliverables.

-Deliverable 1: The Number of Retiring Employees by Title
+### Deliverable 1: The Number of Retiring Employees by Title

+* The retirement_titles.csv table is a list of employees born between 1952 and 1955 who are eligible for retirement.
+* Second list contains current employees of company born between 1952 and 1955 with their most recent titles using DISTINCT ON function which is exclusive to Postgress.
+* Last list is count of the retiring employees for each title sorted in ascending order.

+From above analysis we can conclude that:

+* Most number of employees retiring are Sr. Engineers with 25,916 employees  and Sr.Staff. with 24,926 employees.
+* Total number of employees retiring are 72,458.